 Prepare the Area

 Pick up toys, pet beds, and other large items from the floor.
-Once a month you should move small furniture so you can vacuum beneath it.
+Once a month, move small furniture so you can vacuum beneath it.
 Vacuum beneath heavy furniture as part of your Spring or Fall Cleaning routine.

 Check your Machine